As a writer, I love editors. As an editor, I love writers.

 All articles and books need editing.
 Name your favorite author.
 That author has an editor.
 Probably even more than one.
 An editor can see things you can no longer see after you’ve spent months or years with your material.
 She can see holes in logic.
 Style and point of view changes.
 Changes in subtext.

 An editor will help you organize your manuscript for impact and readability.
 She will make corrections and suggestions for word choice, spelling, punctuation.
 She will verify facts and index accuracy.

 My specialty is creative nonfiction, biography, memoir and personal essays.
 (I do not work with fiction writers).
 I help authors in all stages of their work:

-Project Development – Work with the author to develop an idea from an idea, to an outline, to a book proposal and book.
+Project Development – Work with the author to develop an idea to an outline to a book proposal and book.
 What is it you want to write and why do you want to write it?
 Who is the audience?
 Do you plan to self-publish?
 Find an agent?
 Do you need help setting deadlines or someone to advise you on research, organization and interview skills?

 Focus and shape your book proposal – Sometimes the proposal is more difficult to write than the book.
 It is the first impression you’ll leave with a publisher and you want it to be good.
 Do you have an outline?
 An overview?
 Contents page?
 Sample chapters?
 Marketing plan?

 Evaluate your manuscript – Does the story, structure, pacing, organization and continuity work?
 Is your message clear?
 Is the work compelling?

 Edit and polish manuscript - Does it need rewriting?
 Cutting?
 Adding?
 Moving things around for clarification?
 Is the style clean and consistent?

 Proofread and Copyedit manuscript – Fixing spelling, grammar, jargon, punctuation, semantics, formatting, fact-checking.

 For more information or a project quote email me at TSaviano61@mac.com